Isabella Soupart

 Choreographer Isabella Soupart and the MP4 Quartet take on three masterpieces by Steve Reich: Pendulum Music, Different Trains – 1989 Best Contemporary Composition Grammy Award – and WTC 9/11.
 A string quartet and a dancer will sweep you away in the powerful confrontation of dance and music amidst hypnotic images and soundscapes.

-MAD BRUSSELS 2019
+Stretch in Museums MAD BRUSSELS 2019

 STRETCH IN MUSEUMS 2019